ncshy/Linux-Investigations/investigate_tcpcksum_offload/README.md

 }
 ```
-At this point, both the context descriptor and transmit data descriptor have been filled, after the packet data buffer has been mapped to DMA memory and control of the packet handed to hardware.
+At this point, both the context descriptor and transmit data descriptor have been filled, while the packet data buffer has been mapped to DMA memory.
+The control of the packet descriptor is handed over to hardware.
-The hardware will conduct the hardware checksum offloads on the packet based on the information provided in the context_desc.
+The hardware will conduct the hardware checksum offloads on the packet based on the information provided in the descriptors.

 Below are the important data structures referenced in the driver code <br>
 ```